-"Maxillofacial Region" refers to the maxillae (including the maxillary sinus), mandible, palate, zygomatic bones, dentoalveolar structures, temporomandibular joint, facial soft tissues and salivary glands.
+"Maxillofacial Region" refers to the maxillae (including the maxillary sinus), mandible, palate, zygomatic bones, dento-alveolar structures, temporomandibular joint, facial soft tissues and salivary glands.
+UNIVERSITY of the

 "Neoplasm": Willis (1973) defines a neoplasm as "an abnormal mass of tissue, the growth of which exceeds and is uncoordinated with that of the normal tissues and persists in the same excessive manner after cessation of the stimuli which evoked the change."